Strengthening SDG Localisation In Gaza: A Global Partnership

 Ms Qasem commented that due to the situation in Gaza women are playing more of a role within families, many more women are educated and as more women are in work than before their economic power is increasing.
 However, Ms Qasem felt that in Gaza they are still dealing with the symptoms of gender inequality not the cause.
 She raised that the buzzword of gender equality is often seen as a way to get a job or funds from donors (given the worldwide focus on female empowerment) but it is not fundamentally believed in as an idea.
 In Gaza men are still the overwhelming majority in positions of power and make the key decisions.

 How to Establish an Ecosystem to Make the SDGs Work

 It was clear from the group discussions in this final session that the objectives regarding implementation of the SDGs need to be developed and defined from the inside.
 In order to drive ownership and commitment to the changes required, for the SDGs to improve life in Gaza, the analysis needs to be conducted in an integrated way and engagement from stakeholders throughout Gazan society is required.

-The workshop was designed as a “call to action” and a way to start the conversation.
+The Gaza Committed to Good Summit was designed as a “call to action” and a way to start the conversation.
 It is clear from the successful attendance and the contributions of those attendees through the workshop that many in Gaza feel the SDGs are incredibly important to improving life in Gaza and want to continue the conversation about how they can be implemented.

 As next steps, we suggest the formation of an SDG Council to ensure that both public and private partners work in a coherent way.
 The Council will bring together contributors from the public and private sectors to experiment and create strategies to unlock Gaza’s development potential.
 This SDG Council would promote and create a permanent and multidisciplinary knowledge network on implementation of SDGs, where all stakeholders will learn from each other.